-- Bonus payments will take into account the extent to which the performance measures have been satisfied between the start of the performance period and the date of the change of control, and the value will typically be prorated to reflect the same period.
-Any such payments would normally be paid entirely in cash. - Deferred bonuses will generally vest on the date of a change of control.
-Awards may alternatively be exchanged for new equivalent awards in the acquirer, where appropriate. - Long Term Plan awards will generally vest on the date of a change of control taking into account the extent to which the committee assesses that any performance condition has been satisfied at that point.
+- performance period and the date of the change of control, and the value will typically be prorated to reflect the same period.
+Any such payments would normally be paid entirely in cash. - in the acquirer, where appropriate. - .
+Long Term Plan awards will generally vest on the date of a change of control taking into account the extent to which the committee assesses that any performance condition has been satisfied at that point.
 Time prorating will normally apply unless the committee determines otherwise.
 Awards may alternatively be exchanged for new equivalent awards in the acquirer, where appropriate.